Bring Me "The Motherload": Alorton Mayor Guilty of Directing Police Officer to Steal Money and Drugs

 On September 20, 2011, federal agents met with Mayor McCallum for the purpose of interviewing him about acts of public corruption occurring within the Village of Alorton.
 After questioning McCallum about unrelated acts of misconduct, federal agents questioned McCallum about whether he had any knowledge of any police officers taking money or drugs while on duty.
 McCallum falsely stated that he was unaware of any officers taking money or drugs from individuals.

 In addition to being employed as a Village of Alorton police officer, the undercover officer was also employed as a full-time correctional officer in the St. Clair County Jail.
-During the time period of April-May, 2011, Former Mayor McCallum had conversations with the officer about his/her willingness to bring items into the jail for a particular inmate.
-The St. Clair County Sheriff’s Department agreed to cooperate in the investigation, and during April – August, 2011, McCallum provided food and cigarettes to the particular inmate on a number of occasions.
-On December 12, 2011, while located in the Mayor’s home, Randy McCallum, Sr. gave the officer a pack of cigarettes and a “blunt” (a cigar filled with marijuana) to smuggle into the St. Clair County Jail for the inmate.
+During the time period of April-May, 2011, Former Mayor McCallum had conversations with the officer about his/her willingness to bring items into the jail for an inmate.
+The St. Clair County Sheriff’s Department agreed to cooperate in the investigation, and during April – August, 2011, McCallum provided food and cigarettes to a particular inmate on a number of occasions.
+On December 12, 2011, while located in the Mayor’s home, Randy McCallum, Sr. gave the officer a pack of cigarettes and a “blunt” (a cigar filled with marijuana) to smuggle into the St. Clair County Jail for an inmate.

 On January 7, 2012, federal agents served search warrants at Alorton Village Hall as well as at McCallum’s home.
 When interviewed, McCallum denied wrongdoing and told the media that he was “clean as a whistle.”